CSynodinos/CSynodinos/README.md

 - 👋 Hello World, I’m Christos Synodinos.
-- 👀 My career goal is to become an expert data scientist.
+- 👀 My career goal is to become an expert ETL pipeline developer.
 - :star: I recently deployed my first python package!!!
 You can find it in my [flconverters](https://github.com/CSynodinos/flconverters) repository.
-- 🌱 I’m currently learning AWS CI & CD.
+- 🌱 I’m currently learning DevOps on AWS and Azure.
-- :book: I am proficient in Python, Jupyter, JavaScript,and SQL both through personal projects and work experience.
+- :book: I am proficient in Python, Docker, JavaScript, Bash and SQL both through personal projects and work experience.
-- :muscle: I am currently leading a team for the development of a LIMS system.
+- :muscle: I am currently leading a project for converting ETL pipelines from Bash to Python.
 - :eyeglasses: Current personal project: Expansion of the market analysis ML program for stocks and cryptocurrencies (https://github.com/CSynodinos/Asset-Analyser).
 - 📫 You can reach me via email at chris_sinodinos@outlook.com